Mathäser: The Mathäser-Bierstadt

 During World War II, the Mathäser was completely destroyed in air raids by the Allies.
 It wasn't until December 1957 that the newly built Mathäser-Bierstadt could be opened on a 8,100-square-meter lot.
-Ernst Eckstein, the chief architect of the Löwenbrauerei, designed a five-story, doulbe-gabled building along Bayerstraße with reinforced concrete construction.
+Ernst Eckstein, the chief architect of the Löwenbrauerei, designed a five-story, double-gabled building along Bayerstraße with reinforced concrete construction.
 It included a shopping arcade, the Bierstadt with 16 restaurants equipped with seating for over 5,000 people, the Mathäser Filmpalast, a 1,200 seat movie theater which was the largest movie screen at the time in West Germany, measuring 21 meters by 8.5 meters (68'10" by 27'10").
 4,600 square meters of retail and office space and an underground parking garage.

 The opening program in the ballroom ran from December 21, 1957, to January 15, 1958.
 In 1958, the Reiss family, operators and tenants, represented the Mathäser with the restaurant Oberbayern at the World Exhibition in Brussels.
 In the following nearly 40 years, the Bierstadt hosted many lavish parties.
 In 1962, Löwenbrauerei organized an "Upper Bavarian Beer Festival" in Bordighera on the Italian Riviera, which was a great success.
 As a token of gratitude, the city of Bordighera sent five thousand carnations the following year to decorate the "Spring Festival" in the ballroom of the Bierstadt.
 In 1967, driven by Löwenbräu AG, they engaged in the German Pavilion's "Restaurant Bavarois" at the 1967 International and Universal Exposition.
 In 1969, the branch "Petit Munich" was opened in Montreal, which was sold again in the late 1980s.

 The Mathäser Filmpalast was opened on January 24, 1957, and due to its size, it became a popular premiere cinema.
 The opening film in 1957 was Der Bettelstudent (The Beggar Student).
 Several Karl May films, among others, had their premieres here in the 1960s.
 With the advent of the mass medium television in people's living rooms, the era of large cinemas came to an end in the 1970s.
 In 1978, the film theater company Georg Reiss transformed Munich's largest cinema into a cineplex consisting of four theaters.
 After the renovation, the Mathäser reopened with Sam Peckinpah's Convoy marking the heyday of Hollywood action cinema.
 Since Hall A, which has 600 seats was still Munich's largest cinema hall, many premieres continued to take place there.
 The grand ballroom was the venue for the German Film Ball until the closure of the restaurant.